ShhmonDai/Horizon-Delivery-Manager/README.md

 ## 📚 Issues for Delivery Manager to solve
 - Elderly Hallman Workers refused to use BuildingLink app to check package details (Type and Number of packages) due to complex, hard to see and use UI/UX
 - Inefficient login system during busy and fast paced work where several workers shared access to devices
-- No abiltiy to track package location within package room
+- No abiltiy to track package location within package room.
+Workers sometimes spent minutes looking through the whole room for an item.

 ## 🧠 Delivery Manager accomplishments:
 - Improved package lookup times from O(N) to O(1), saving up to several minutes of time per package look up by introducing ability to organize packages by shelf number.